simplesurance/baur/README.md

 On following runs, baur only runs tasks for which no run with the same digest exist.

-Information about successful task runs are stored in the database and can be queried, including the URIs of uploaded outputs. \
-A set of references of successful task runs can be stored together with user-defined data (e.g. a changelog) in the database and queried.
+A set of references of successful task runs can be stored together with custom data (e.g. a changelog) in the database as release and queried.

 ## Quickstart